-In addition during the two years following the receipt of the card, he is not eligible for the first UIM titled race in any the discipline and or class-subsequent to the receipt of in which he received the red card.
+In addition during the two years following the receipt of the card, he is not eligible for the first UIM titled race in the discipline or class in which he received the red card.

 Further penalties may be applied on a national level by the driver's NA.